UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 <iframe src="/module5/charts/08/unnamed-chunk-7.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: So far, we have seen how we can zoom in to reveal detail of a specific region of the chart.
+Notes: So far, we have seen how we can zoom in to reveal the detail of a specific region of the chart.

-What if we want to show all the chart, but still be able to see details for the days with lower total donations?
+What if we want to show all the chart, but still, be able to see details for the days with lower total donations?

 ---